computer-science-one/cs101-book/README.md

 > Ruby is...
 A dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.

 Ruby is an attractive language choice for both beginning and expert programmers.
+Some of the features which make it a good introductory language are:

+### Non-significant whitespace

+Some programming languages require a precise amount of whitespace at the beginning of a line (of code).
+This is a rather unforgiving environment for beginning programmers.
+Ruby does not suffer from this problem.

+### No semicolons

+Several popular programming languages require the termination of lines of code with a semicolon (`;`)